 We are so grateful for all of our participating artists and can't wait to share with you what each of them have created for our 2023 Art of Love Virtual Auction.
-This year we have vases by Tenley Thompson, Kathryn Mapes Turner, Carrie Wild, Anika Youcha, Shannon Marie Schacht, Lyn St. Claire, and new artist Calab Meyer.
+This year we have vases by Tenley Thompson, Kathryn Mapes Turner, Carrie Wild, Anika Youcha, Shannon Marie Schacht, Lyn St. Claire, Sonia Reid, and new artist Caleb Meyer.
 Below you will find the vases we currently have photographs of, and artist bios as well.
-From August 1st to 25th, we will host a virtual auction where you can bid on your vase of choice for a chance to take it home!
+From August 1st to September 12th, we will host a virtual auction where you can bid on your vase of choice for a chance to take it home!
 As always, all proceeds go to Community Entry Services.
 Our collection of vases is being updated in real-time so check back in later if you don't see the artist you are looking for yet!

 Tenley Thompson is a ceramic artist, textile artist and owner of Jumping Jackalope Studios based in Jackson, Wyoming.
 Tenley’s work focuses on the wonders of the Greater Yellowstone Ecosystem and its inhabitants.
 Her background as a wildlife biologist inspires her depictions of the wildlife and landscapes of our ecosystem.
 More of Tenley’s ceramic and textile work can be found at: Jumpingjackaloststudios.com